AntMousinho/cipherProject/README.md

-# Challenge 10 README
+# CipherProject README
-Challenge10 is a JavaScript library used to encode and decode .txt files
+cipherProject is a JavaScript library used to encode and decode .txt files.

 # Directory structure